buntine/barcoders/README.md

 **Barcoders** is a barcode-encoding library for the Rust programming language.

 Barcoders allows you to encode valid data for a chosen barcode symbology into a ```Vec<u8>``` representation of the underlying binary structure.
-From here, you can take advantage one of optional builtin generators (for exporting to GIF, PNG, etc) or build your own.
+From here, you can take advantage of one of the optional builtin generators (for exporting to SVG, GIF, PNG, etc) or build your own.

 ## Installation